Judge upholds Ghislaine Maxwell’s intercourse trafficking conviction

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-A trial decide has concluded there was sufficient proof to convict Ghislaine Maxwell of intercourse trafficking
+A trial judge has concluded there was enough proof to convict Ghislaine Maxwell of intercourse trafficking

 By LARRY NEUMEISTER Related Press